sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     ### Building an image with a browser interface

-    In this exercise, we will use the same base image (`python:3.9.15`), but instead of installing `pandas`, we will install `jupyterlab`.
+    In this exercise, we will use a different base image from the [jupyter docker image stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
 [JupyterLab](https://jupyter.org/) is a nice browser interface that you can use for a.o. programming in python.
 With the image we are creating we will be able to run jupyter lab inside a container.
 Check out the `Dockerfile`:

     ```dockerfile
     FROM jupyter/base-notebook:python-3.9